 45 minutes

 This is an introductory call with the Hiring Manager who oversees the role.
 The conversation will build upon what you discussed with your recruiter.
 During this call, the Hiring Manager will ask you additional questions about your experience and background, and may inquire about your technical expertise and specifics.
-They will also take the time to answer any questions you have and provide more information about Grammarly, the team, the role, and any other details you might be curious about.
+They will also take the time to answer any questions you have and provide more information about Superhuman, the team, the role, and any other details you might be curious about.
 Enjoy this chat!

 Virtual Onsite Interviews